Automated External Defibrillator (AED)

 - Federal Food and Drug Administration Regulations.
 A good summary of these regulations is contained in the URMIA White Paper available from the Office of Risk Management.
 The most important requirement is that any AED program must have medical oversight by a physician familiar with sudden cardiac arrest and the operation of AEDs.

-- Guidelines for Public Access Defibrillation Programs in Federal Facilities (January 18, 2001).
-66 Federal Register 2001.
-This publication provides a general framework for initiating a design process for an AED program in federal facilities and discusses the essential elements of such a program.
+- Guidelines for Public Access Defibrillation Programs in Federal Facilities.
+41 CFR 102-79.115 (November 8, 2005) This publication provides a general framework for initiating a design process for an AED program in federal facilities and discusses the essential elements of such a program.